Veterinary Surgery for Old Town and Chicago Pet Owners

 Before going into surgery, your pet will receive antibiotics and medication through an IV catheter, and may also receive fluid therapy during their procedure to keep them stable.
 We use heated tables, so your pet will be kept warm throughout.
 A technician will be standing by to monitor your pet’s vitals, and will also stay with your pet as they are waking up in the recovery ward after their surgery.
 All patients in recovery will be provided with warm blankets to keep them comfortable.

-To learn more about our pet surgery services here in Old Town, please reach out to us at (312) 428-2571.
+To learn more about our veterinary surgery services here in Old Town, please reach out to us at (312) 428-2571.